Skip to main content

 Fireworks helps you fine-tune models to improve quality and performance for your product use cases, without the burden of building & maintaining your own training infrastructure.

 In supervised fine-tuning, you provide a dataset with labeled examples of “good” outputs.
 In reinforcement fine-tuning, you provide a grader function that can be used to score the model’s outputs.
 The model is iteratively trained to produce outputs that maximize this score.
-To learn more about the differences between SFT and RFT, see when to use Supervised Fine-Tuning (SFT) vs. Reinforcement Fine-Tuning (RFT).
 Supervised fine-tuning (SFT) works well for many common scenarios, especially when:

 • The dataset covers most possible input scenarios.